AI-Guiders/WitDatabase/Roadmap.Engine.md

 - ? `AggregateExpressionEvaluator` - Aggregate function evaluation in GROUP BY context
 - ? `StatementExecutor` - DDL/DML execution with triggers and validation
 - ? `QueryPlanner` - Query plan building with iterator model
 - ?
-All iterator types (Filter, Project, Sort, Limit, Distinct, Join, GroupBy, Union, Intersect, Except, Alias, Locking)
+All iterator types (Filter, Project, Sort, Limit, Distinct, Join, GroupBy, Union, Intersect, Except, Alias, Locking, Window)
 - ?
 Subquery support (Scalar, EXISTS, IN, ANY/SOME/ALL, Correlated)
 - ?
 All scalar functions (60+)
 - ?
 All aggregate functions